 How to welcome your Balinese bell into your life

-When you first receive your bell, I highly recommend that you create your own personal ceremony to welcome it into your life.
+When you first receive your bell, I recommend that you create your own personal ceremony to welcome it into your life.
 This is best done alone and in a quiet place where you will not be interrupted.
 It does not need to be elaborate — just something that is meaningful to you, using some flower heads of your choice and candles.
-If possible, don’t even open the box until you are ready to do this, and don’t ring the bell until you do the ceremony.
+If possible, don’t even open the box until you are ready to do this, and don’t ring the bell until you do this ceremony.

 How to store your Balinese bell